Mean Girls

-Released on April 30, 2004, Mean Girls grossed $130 million worldwide and developed a cult following.
-Critics praised Waters' direction, Fey's screenplay, its humor and the performances; especially lauded was Lohan's acting, which earned several accolades including three Teen Choice Awards and three MTV Movie Awards, and in 2021, was listed as the eleventh-best performance of the 21st century by The New Yorker.
-The made-for-TV sequel Mean Girls 2, premiered on ABC Family on January 23, 2011.
-A musical adaptation premiered on Broadway in March 2018.
+Mean Girls premiered at the Cinerama Dome in Los Angeles on April 19, 2004, and was theatrically released in the United States on April 30, by Paramount Pictures.
+The film grossed over $130 million worldwide and received generally positive reviews from critics, who praised Waters's direction, Fey's screenplay, its humor, and the performances; especially lauded was Lohan's acting, which earned several accolades, including three Teen Choice Awards and two MTV Movie Awards, and in 2021, was listed as the eleventh-best performance of the 21st century by The New Yorker.

+A made-for-television sequel, Mean Girls 2, premiered on ABC Family in January 2011.
+Mean Girls also spawned various adaptations, including a stage musical, which premiered on Broadway in March 2018, with a film adaptation released in January 2024.